- Student eligibility

 Making an application

-- Application forms must be submitted online through the Trust’s website by the project supervisor.
+- Application forms must be submitted online through the Trust’s website by the project supervisor at the student's home university.

 - Each application must be signed off by the supervisor’s Head of Department or School before it is submitted online.